Distributed Empirical Risk Minimization With Differential Privacy: Introduction

 \section{Introduction}

-Consider a group of $n$ agents, where each agent $i$ has a local dataset ${D}_i = \{ \xi_{i}^{(1)}, \dots, \xi_{i}^{(q_i)} \}$ that contains a finite number $q_i$ of data samples.
-The agents are connected via a communication network.
-They aim to collaboratively address the empirical risk minimization (ERM) problem, where the machine learning models are trained by minimizing the average of empirical prediction loss over known data samples.
+Consider a group of $n$ nodes, where each node $i$ has a local dataset ${D}_i = \{ \xi_{i}^{(1)}, \dots, \xi_{i}^{(q)} \}$ that contains a finite number $q$ of data samples.
+The nodes are connected via a communication network.
+They aim to collaboratively solve the empirical risk minimization (ERM) problem, where the machine learning models are trained by minimizing the average of empirical prediction loss over known data samples.
 Formally, the optimization problem is given by

-where $l_i(\cdot,\xi)$ is the loss function over the data instance $\xi$, and $h(\cdot)$ is the regularization term shared across the agents.
-This setup has been commonly considered in large-scale machine learning problems \cite{lian2017can}.
+where $ f_i(x) = \frac{1}{q} \sum_{j=1}^{q}{l}_i(x,\xi_{i}^{(j)}) $ represents the empirical risk on node $i$, $l_i(x,\xi)$ is the loss of the model $x$ over the data instance $\xi$, and $h(x)$ is the regularization term shared across the nodes. {This setup has been commonly considered in machine learning \cite{lian2017can}, where $h(x)$ is used to promote sparsity or model the constraints.}

 {As the loss and its gradient in ERM are characterized by data samples, potential privacy issues arise when the datasets are sensitive \cite{bassily2014private}.
 In particular, when $l_i$ is the hinge loss, the solution to Problem \eqref{OPT}, i.e., support vector machine (SVM), in its dual form typically discloses data points \cite{bassily2014private}.} Advanced attacks such as input data reconstruction \cite{zhu2020deep} and attribute inference \cite{melis2019exploiting} can extract private information from the gradients.
-In this work, we are interested in solving Problem \eqref{OPT} while providing rigorous privacy guarantee for each data sample in $D:=\cup_{i=1}^nD_i$.

-Since the seminal work of Dwork \cite{dwork2006differential}, differential privacy (DP) has become prevalent in cryptography and machine learning \cite{abadi2016deep} due to its precise notion and computational simplicity.
+To defend privacy attacks, differential privacy (DP) has become prevalent in cryptography and machine learning \cite{dwork2006differential,abadi2016deep}, due to its precise notion and computational simplicity.
 Informally, DP requires the outcome of an algorithm to remain stable under any possible changes to an individual in the database, and therefore protects individuals from attacks that try to steal the information particular to them.
-The DP constraint induces a tradeoff between privacy and utility in learning algorithms \cite{bassily2014private,kifer1private,chaudhuri2012near}.
-In contrast to centralized ERM, where this tradeoff is well understood \cite{bassily2014private,kifer1private,wang2017differentially}, the private ERM in distributed settings are much less studied, besides some recent efforts on upper bounds of the utility loss \cite{han2016differentially,han2021differentially}.
+The DP constraint induces a tradeoff between privacy and utility in learning algorithms \cite{bassily2014private,kifer1private,chaudhuri2012near,wang2017differentially}.